rob0101/homebridge-amber-price/README.md

-# Homebridge-Energy-Price
+# Homebridge-Amber-Price

-Homebridge-Energy-Price is a project forked from [ecoen66/homebridge-comed-hourlybilling](https://github.com/ecoen66/homebridge-comed-hourlybilling).
-This version has been modified to run as a temperature sensor, allowing negative values.
-Initially created to automate EV charging during periods of negative energy prices, this plugin can also be employed for monitoring or other automation purposes.
-This works with the ComEd API to provide hourly average pricing data.
+Homebridge-Amber-Price is a project forked from [ecoen66/homebridge-energy-price](https://github.com/ecoen66/homebridge-energy-price).
+This version has been modified to talk to the API of Amber Electric in Austraia

 ## Installation